latex3/latex3.github.io/_posts/2020-07-17-TUG-online-conference.md

 You probably heard this already from other sources and maybe already registered, but if not, now is the time.

-Next week the annual TeX Users Group Conference will be broadcasted live and to watch the presentations and otherwise participate all you need to do is to [register](https://tug.org/tug2020/).
+Next week the annual TeX Users Group Conference will be broadcast
+live: to watch the presentations and otherwise participate all you need to do is to [register](https://tug.org/tug2020/).
 This year registration is free of charge, because the costs for an online event are much lower, so all that is needed to attend is the registration.

-You will find many interesting and exciting talks in [the program schedule](https://tug.org/tug2020/program.html) and while some my be at inconvenient hours, depending on your location, most are probably at reasonable times.
-If not there are plans to make the talks available afterwards (no details yet), but live or partly live events are usually more fun in my opinion.

-A number of people from the LaTeX Project team are also presenting:
+A number of people from the LaTeX Project Team are giving presentations:
 Javier,
 Joseph,
 Marcel and myself.

+You will find many interesting and exciting talks in [the program schedule](https://tug.org/tug2020/program.html) and while some may be at inconvenient hours, depending on your location, most are probably at reasonable times.
+If not there are plans to make the talks available afterwards (no details yet), but live or partly live events are usually more fun in my opinion.

-So go ahead and [register yourself](https://tug.org/tug2020/) if you are interested and let us make this the biggest Tex conference in years!
+So go ahead and [register yourself](https://tug.org/tug2020/) if you are interested and let's make this the biggest TeX conference in years!

 Enjoy --- Frank